Chasing the Scream

 Chasing the Scream: The First and Last Days of the War on Drugs is a book by Johann Hari examining the history and impact of drug criminalisation, collectively known as "the war on drugs".
 The book was published simultaneously in the United Kingdom and United States in January 2015.
 It inspired the 2021 film The United States vs. Billie Holiday.
+In the UK later editions of the book are titled Chasing the Scream: The Search for the Truth About Addiction.